c-haisten/c2c_summit/c2c-summit-lab-guide.md

 and security teams continue to leverage Prisma Cloud to monitor and protect runtime resources, reduce the attack surface, and enforce least privilege.

-Will The Exampli Corp team take the time to build a secure app?
+Will the Exampli Corp team take the time to build a secure app?
 Or will the stress of completing the Bank of Anthos app in time for deadlines lead to mistakes?

 ### Resources